fictions

 Translations from the Wasteland

-*A standalone chapter from Dingler’s first novel Mother of Exiles.
+*A standalone chapter from Mother of Exiles.

 This place is like a camp on Mars.
 Isolated except for the stars.
 By day though, it is a military base lifted out of Iraq or Afghanistan or Syria, or anywhere Uncle Sam has his big boots and sand-colored tents.
 Except we are not in any of those places.
 I almost don’t believe the others when they tell me that this is the US.
 This desert cage is what we dreamed about for so long?